mcrowls/NFL-Data-Bowl/README.md

 visualisation_functions.py -p <play_id> -i <input_path> -o <output_path> -v <"new"/"old"/"funcanim">
 ```

-There are also the following dependancies:
+There are also the following commands which setup the environment (dependencies, notebook options):

 ```py
 pip install -U tk